pspacek/draft-ietf-deleg-base/draft-ietf-deleg.md

 ### Referral downgrade protection

-If the zone is 'DNSSEC secure', and if any DNSKEY of the zone has ADT flag set to 1, a DELEG-aware validator MUST prove the absence of a DELEG RRset in referral responses from this particular zone.
+If the zone is "DNSSEC secure", and if any DNSKEY of the zone has ADT flag set to 1, a DELEG-aware validator MUST prove the absence of a DELEG RRset in referral responses from this particular zone.

 Without this check, an attacker could strip the DELEG RRset from a referral response and replace it with an unsigned (and potentially malicious) NS RRset.
 A referral response with an unsigned NS and signed DS RRsets does not require additional proofs of nonexistence according to pre-DELEG DNSSEC specification, and it would have been accepted as a delegation without DELEG RRset.